 We’ve all heard of Skype in some capacity (or even remember its iconic calling sound).
 But to give you a little refresher, here’s what Skype offers:

 - Group instant chat

-- Audio and video calls
+- High-quality video and voice calls

 - Screen sharing